 This was inevitably a somewhat controversial interpretation of a baroque opera that dates from the year 1607, but I thought it worked really well, and in the two performances I saw the audience was highly enthusiastic.

 For this production, the orchestra was in the middle, inside a revolving circular stage where most of the action took place.
 Seating for the audience was on bleachers at the front and back of the hall.
 The cast included Christian Gerhaher as Orfeo and Magnus Baldvinsson as Caronte, with Florian Plock, Nidia Palacios, Britta Stallmeister, Anna Ryberg, Nathaniel Webster, Ralph Simon and Michael McCown in other roles.
 These are all names that will be very familiar to long-time Frankfurt opera goers.

 L’Orfeo was the first Frankfurt production by the German-French stage director David Hermann, who has since returned to Frankfurt several times to stage operas by Monteverdi, Ravel, de Falla, Charpentier, Krenek and Janáček.
-I have also seen two of his opera productions at the Opéra national de Lorraine in Nancy, France.
+I have also seen three of his opera productions at the Opéra national de Lorraine in Nancy, France.

 In 2017 David Hermann came as a guest to my German-language opera appreciation course Opern-Gespräche, where he spent an entire evening talking with us and answering our questions.